Overkill (Men at Work song)

-"Overkill" is a song by Australian pop rock band Men at Work.
-It was released in March 1983 as the second single from their second studio album Cargo.
-Written by lead singer Colin Hay, it peaked at No. 3 on the Billboard Hot 100; No. 5 on the Australian Kent Music Report Singles Chart; and top 10 in Canada, Ireland, and Norway.
-The song was a departure from the group's style of reggae-influenced pop rock, featuring a melancholic feel musically and lyrically.
+"Overkill" is a song by the Australian new wave band Men at Work.
+It was released in March 1983 as the second single from their second album Cargo.
+Written by lead singer Colin Hay, the song reached No. 3 on the US Billboard Hot 100 chart, No. 5 on the Australian Kent Music Report singles chart, and the top 10 in Canada, Ireland, and Norway.